 23. Severability.
-The invalidity, illegality or unenforceability of any provision of this Agreement shall not render the other provisions unenforceable, invalid or illegal.
+The invalidity, illegality or unenforceability of any provision of this party beneficiaries.

-24. No Third Party Beneficiaries.
-This Agreement shall not be construed to create any third party beneficiaries.
 This Agreement is for the sole benefit of the parties, their respective successors and permitted transferees and assigns, and no other person or entity shall be entitled to rely upon or receive any benefit from this Agreement or any of its terms.